Standard number: DS-19

 Privacy and Security Logs

-Security logs may contain personally identifiable information (PII) about individual users of U-M information resources.
+Security logs may contain personally identifiable information (PII) about individuals accessing U-M information resources.

-The university is committed to ensuring the privacy of its community members’ personally identifiable information (PII).
+The university is committed to ensuring the privacy of its community members.
 Privacy and the Need to Monitor and Access Records (SPG 601.11) establishes general standards for accessing and monitoring all types of university records.
 Security logs are considered business records as defined in the policy.

 U-M faculty, staff, and workforce members that have job-related access to security logs, network monitoring tools, or location data are responsible to: